openstack-archive/swift-specs/specs/in_progress/service_token.rst

 ----------

-* swift/common/middleware/tempauth.py is modified to support multiple reseller prefixes, a configurable name for .admin and to process the X-Service-Token header
+* swift/common/middleware/tempauth.py is modified to support multiple reseller prefixes, the require_group options and to process the X-Service-Token header

-* swift/common/middleware/keystoneauth.py is modified to support multiple reseller prefixes and the service_roles parameter.
+* swift/common/middleware/keystoneauth.py is modified to support multiple reseller prefixes and the service_roles option.

 * Write unit tests